Correlations in R

 - Load the dataset

-the dataset, identify Quant and Qual variables- Develop Pair-Wise plots + Correlations using
+inspectthe dataset, identify Quant and Qual variables- Develop Pair-Wise plots + Correlations using

-- Develop Correlogram
+GGally::ggpairs() - Develop Correlogram

-- Check everything with a
+corrplot::corrplot - Check everything with a

-- Plot scatter plots using
+cor_test - Plot scatter plots using

-if needed. - Add extra lines using
+gf_pointif needed. - Add extra lines using

-to compare hypotheses that you may have.
+gf_abline()to compare hypotheses that you may have.

 2.1 Reference